kiran-brahma/obsidan/content/recommended-reading.md

 [The Intelligent Investor](https://amzn.to/3E30XCr) is a book that will help you build the mindset to be an investor for the long term.

-[The Psychology of Money](https://amzn.to/3y4V6IP) teaches the various aspects of financial management, while paving your mindset to develop healthy financial habits.
+[The Psychology of Money](https://amzn.to/3y4V6IP) teaches the various aspects of financial management while paving your mindset to develop healthy financial habits.

 [Capitalism without Capital: The Rise of the Intangible Economy](https://amzn.to/3SIkU5p) helps you understand why GDP is not the holy grail to determine growth and what is driving today's economic growth.